Ravishukla1234/ActiveLearning-ObjectDetection/readme.md

 <li>AWSCloudFormationFullAccess</li>
 <li>AmazonS3FullAccess</li>
 </ul>
 <li>Ensure that CORS is enabled on the s3 bucket you are going to use.
-Else Private worker wounld not be able to perform the labeling job assigned.
+Else Private worker would not be able to perform the labeling job assigned.
 You can enable CORS in the s3 bucket by following the link <a href = "https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html"> Enable CORS</a>.</li>
 <li>Install <a href = "https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html">AWS SAM CLI</a> in the notebook instance. </li>
 <li>Familiarity with Amazon SageMaker <a href="https://docs.aws.amazon.com/sagemaker/latest/dg/sms.html">labeling</a>, <a href = "https://docs.aws.amazon.com/sagemaker/latest/dg/train-model.html">training</a> and <a href= "https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html">batch transform</a>; <a href = "https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html"> AWS CloudFormation</a>; and <a href = "https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html">Step Functions</a>.</li>
 </ul>

-<p>Use<code> active-learning-object-detection.ipynb</code> notebook in an Amazon SageMaker Jupyter notebook instance to create the resources needed in your active learning workflow
+<p>Use<code> active-learning-object-detection.ipynb</code> notebook in an Amazon SageMaker Jupyter notebook instance to create the resources needed in your active learning workflow.
 </p>
 <h3>For launching the workflow in the region other than <code> us-east-1</code> </h3>
 <p>
- In the <code> active-learning-object-detection.ipynb</code> notebook, we have demonstrated to launch the stack in  <code> us-east-1</code>  region, but if you want to use it in any other region, then perform the following necessary edits
+ In the <code> active-learning-object-detection.ipynb</code> notebook, we have demonstrated to launch the cloud formation stack in  <code> us-east-1</code>  region, but if you want to use it in any other region, then after launching the stack in your preferred region as mentioned in the notebook <code> active-learning-object-detection.ipynb</code>, perform the following necessary edits
 </p>

 <ol>